shruthi2102/retail-sales-analysis/README.md

 # Retail Sales Performance Analysis (SQL + Python + Tableau)

 ## Overview
-This project analyzes retail sales data using SQL, Python, and Tableau to generate business insights.
+This project performs an end-to-end retail sales analysis using SQL, Python, and Tableau to uncover key business insights related to revenue, customer behavior, and product performance.

+## Business Problem
+The objective of this project is to analyze retail sales data to identify high-performing products, top revenue-generating cities, and sales trends to support data-driven decision-making.

 ## Tools Used
 - SQL